CalvinLoke/bad-apple/README.md

 First rudimentary version that accomplishes basic frame extraction and animation.
 Utilizes threads, but suffers from heavy synchronization issues.

 2) touhou_bad_apple_v2.py

 Extended version that includes a "GUI", some basic file I/O. Suffers from slight synchronization issues.
 Core program logic was completed in 24 hours with some minor tweaks and comments afterwards.

-3) touhou_bad_apple_v3.py
+3) ~~touhou_bad_apple_v3.py~~ ==> Renamed to touhou_bad_apple_v2.5.py

 ~~Current development version.
-Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.~~
+Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.
 Play-testing version to use py-game.
-Doesn't really warrant a full version increment, will be updating the name to v2.5 or something like that once the new v4 is ready.
+Doesn't really warrant a full version increment, will be updating the name to v2.5 or something like that once the new v4 is ready. ~~

-4) touhou_bad_apple_v4.py
+Slightly better version due to incorporation of `pygame` for music playing.
+Rectifies issue when attempting to play on Linux based environments since the older `playsound` library did not support `blocking=False` on said environments.

+Still has rudimentary frame extraction and ASCII generation on single thread/process, which makes asset generation significantly longer.

+4) ~~touhou_bad_apple_v4.py~~ ==> Renamed to touhou_bad_apple_v3.0.py

-(Almost) re-written as the previous code was getting to messy to work with.
+~~(Almost) re-written as the previous code was getting to messy to work with.
 Functions from previous versions are still used though.

 Will be renamed to v3 once I improve asset generation times with better threading code.
 However, "v4" is currently the most frame-accurate version thanks to the `fpstimer` library.
-And subsequent changes are only for smaller performance optimizations.
+And subsequent changes are only for smaller performance optimizations.~~

-5) touhou_bad_apple_v4-5.py
+Rewritten to incorporate multiprocess, though implementation is very janky.
+Overall program structure was also refactored a bit to clean up `main()` function.
+Asset generation times were reduced a bit, but the double `for` loop meant that it generation times are close to a minute.

+5) ~~touhou_bad_apple_v4-5.py~~ ==> Renamed to touhou_bad_apple_v4.0.py

 Once again my dumb naming schemes kick in again.
 After some toying around, I decided to scrap the .txt file generation and skip right storing ASCII within memory.
+This version completely rewrites the asset generation algorithm.
+Instead of the old

+Video => Extracted_Images (stored in storage) => ASCII Characters (stored in memory) => .txt (stored in storage)

+process, ASCII generation is done on the image stored within memory, so

+Video => Extracted_Images (stored in memory) => ASCII Characters (stored in memory) => Internal list (stored in memory)

+Makes more sense as compared to older iterations and significantly cuts down asset generation times.

-While this means that 10 or 20 seconds is required for ASCII generation, it eliminates drive IO bottleneck.
+While this means that 10 or 20 seconds is required for ASCII generation, it eliminates storage IO bottleneck.
 Also frees up a lot of storage space on host system.
 Overall probably the best one yet?

-6) touhou_bad_apple_v5.py
+6) ~~touhou_bad_apple_v5.py~~ ==> Renamed to touhou_bad_apple_v4.5.py

 Honestly I should not even get a job at file versioning.
 This version essentially allows the user to ASCII-fy any video provided that they have the video file in the root directory.